alonrolnik/tfmodule-aws-redis-enterprise-deploy-cluster/README.md

 Create an optional test node or nodes with Redis and Memtier installed.

 Optional: Configure Prometheus and Grafana on the Test node for advanced monitoring at the Redis Enterprise cluster, node, and database levels.

+## 🚀 Recently Modernized (2024)
+This project has been updated to use modern versions and best practices:
+- **Ubuntu 22.04 LTS** (Jammy Jellyfish) - Latest Redis Enterprise supported version
+- **Redis Enterprise 7.22.0** - Latest stable version with enhanced performance and security
+- **Terraform 1.5+** with proper provider version constraints
+- **Modern package dependencies** - Updated from deprecated packages (ntp → chrony, libpcre3-dev → libpcre2-dev)
+- **Enhanced Ansible playbooks** - Optimized for Ubuntu 22.04 compatibility

 * Example of deployment: (user can choose any number of RE nodes and any number of tester nodes to deploy)
 ![Alt text](image/RE-TF-Deploy.jpg?raw=true "Title")